Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Nadia Asparouhova 0:27:52

-I think there's value in like writing cryptically more.
-Like I think about like, I think Curtis Yarvin has done a really good job of this where, you know, intentionally or not, but because like his writing is so cryptic and long winded.
-And like, it's like the Bible where you can just kind of like pour over endlessly being like, what does this mean?
+I think there's value in writing cryptically.
+Curtis Yarvin has done a really good job of this, intentionally or not, where his writing is so cryptic and long winded.
+It's like the Bible where you can just kind of pour over endlessly — What does this mean?
 What does this mean?
-And in a weird, you know, you're always told to write very clearly, you're told to write succinctly, but like, it's actually in a weird way, you can be much more effective by being very long winded and not obvious in what you're saying.

 Dwarkesh Patel 0:28:20